 \subsubsection{Case 1:}

 Consider the system

 The system matrix $A$ has real eigenvalues at $\{1, 2\}$.
 We let the control gain $K = $ so that $A_c$ has real eigenvalues at $\{-0.5528, -1.4472\}$.
-Figure~\ref{fig:Ac_with_real_evs} shows the simulation results for Case~1.
-For this case, the inter-event time function $\tau_s(\theta)$ is continuous and periodic with period $\pi$.
+Figure~\ref{fig:Ac_with_real_evs} shows the simulation results of this system for the event triggering rule \eqref{eq:tr2}.
+Figure~\ref{fig:case1_LmdM} presents the evolution of the smallest eigenvalue of the time-varying symmetric matrix $\dot{M}$ and it shows that the sufficient condition for continuous differentiability of $\tau_s(.)$, given in Corollary~\ref{cor:suff-cond-ts-continuous}, is satisfied.
+Hence, for this case, the inter-event time function $\tau_s(\theta)$ is continuously differentiable and it is also periodic with period $\pi$.
 From Figure~\ref{fig:case1_detM} and Figure~\ref{fig:case1_tau} we can verify that $\det(M(\tau))=0$ has exactly two solutions and they are precisely $\tmin$ and $\tmax$ respectively.
 Figure~\ref{fig:case1_detL} shows that there are two points at which $\det(L(\tau))=0$.
-Figure~\ref{fig:case1_angle_map} verifies that the ``angle'' map $\phi(.)$ has exactly two fixed points at $\theta_1=1.15$rad and $\theta_2=1.85$rad in the interval $[0,\pi)$, where $\theta_1$ is a stable fixed point.
-Figure~\ref{fig:Lift_1} presents a lift of the ``angle'' map.
-As the lift $\Phi(.)$ is increasing monotonically, the ``angle'' map $\phi(.)$ is an orientation preserving homeomorphism.
+Figure~\ref{fig:case1_angle_map} verifies that the \emph{angle map} $\phi(.)$ has exactly two fixed points at $\theta_1=1.15$rad and $\theta_2=1.85$rad in the interval $[0,\pi)$, where $\theta_1$ is a stable fixed point.
+Figure~\ref{fig:Lift_1} presents a lift of the \emph{angle map}.
+As the lift $\Phi(.)$ is increasing monotonically, the \emph{angle map} $\phi(.)$ is an orientation preserving homeomorphism.
 Based on our analysis, we can say that there does not exist any periodic orbit with period greater than one.
-We also know that every forward orbit of the ``angle'' map converges to one of the fixed points.
+We also know that every forward orbit of the \emph{angle map} converges to one of the fixed points.
 Figure~\ref{fig:case1_phase_portrait} is the phase portrait of the closed loop system.
-Notice that the state trajectories converge to a radial line which makes an angle of $1.15$ radian with the positive $x_1$ axis, which is exactly the point at which the ``angle'' map $\phi(.)$ has the stable fixed point.
+Notice that the state trajectories converge to a radial line which makes an angle of $1.15$ radian with the positive $x_1$ axis, which is exactly the point at which the \emph{angle map} $\phi(.)$ has the stable fixed point.